-- Create a log viewer query or use log viewer facets to extract the log data that interests you.
+- Create a log viewer query or use log viewer Available attributes to extract the log data that interests you.
 For details, see Log viewer.

 In the advanced mode, you can specify more complex criteria for log events by using combinations of keywords, phrases, logical operators, and parentheses.
 If you use an advanced query and manually modify the query, select Run query to update the results table.